Scorpion Express: Fire and closure

 Scorpion Express closed indefinitely following an incident in July 2022.
 Whilst no official announcements were made by the park confirming any details about the incident, reports about the ride indicate that a fire broke out on the ride vehicle, damaging it.
 Despite a glimmer of hope for a reopening in early 2023, the ride did not reopen.

 As of June 2024, even though the ride no longer appears on any maps or other promotional material for the park, the 'Ride Availability' page of the official website continued to list Scorpion Express as 'Closed until further notice'.

-The Permanent Closure Announcement

 In September 2024, two new projects were introduced: Project Refresh and Project Play.
 Project Refresh is set to replace Wild Asia, while Project Play will take over Mexicana, resulting in the permanent closure of the Scorpion Express.
-However, Rattlesnake will remain operational and is expected to be relocated to either Forbidden Kingdom or Adventure Point, meaning that the ride will not return to its original location.
+However, Rattlesnake will remain operational and is expected to be rethemed to fit either Forbidden Kingdom or Adventure Point.

+In March 2025, following the removal of the ride, Chessington held an online auction with items such has operator panels, signs and theming being bidded on.
+Alongside this, Scorpion Express was removed from the Ride Availability page.

+In 2026, Project Play, which opened as Paw Patrol Land, has officially replaced the attraction.